robertlane/SpookyTower/README.md

 - Main character changed from a turtle to a sheet ghost (custom image by Scarlet)
 - Background changed from brick wall to a retro night sky (custom image by Scarlet)
 - Platform and pillar sprites replaced with new designs (by Elias)
 - Default sounds replaced with custom sound effects (by Rob)
+- Animated character body (by Rob)
 - Added an end-game scene with options to retry or exit to desktop (created by Scarlet)

 ---

 **Team Roles**

-- Rob – Team Lead, Sound Designer
+- Rob – Team Lead, Sound Designer and Animator
 - Elias – Developer, Platform & Pillar Artist
 - Scarlet – Developer, Background & Character Artist, README Author